cadlinga/texan_courseware/groundschool/cas/controls_and_indications.md

 ### System Advisories

-Green messages indicatethe condition of certain systems:
+Green messages indicate the condition of certain systems:

 * Nosewheel steering on
 * Ignition is active